 The “Ponytail Palm tree” is really not a palm at all.
-It’s a member of the Lilaceae (lily family,) and known by several names.
+It’s a member of the agave family (Asparagaceae) and is known by several common names.

-It earned the name “elephant’s foot tree” due to its bulbous base, throw in the thin trunk and some call it a “bottle palm”.
+It earned the name “elephant’s foot plant” due to its bulbous base, throw-in thin trunk, and some call it a “bottle palm or Hottentot bread. “

-Its large base and head of pendulous, smooth-edged flat leaves, makes the “Pony tail plant” unique.
+Its large base and head of pendulous, smooth-edged flat leaves make the “Ponytail plant” unique.
 NO TWO are specimens alike.

 Look Native For Ponytail Palm Care – Watering and Lighting

-The Ponytail’s native habitat, a dry Mexican climate, allows it to survive interior winter heat very well.
+The native habitat of the ponytail palm, a dry Mexican climate, allows it to survive interior winter heat very well.

 Watering The Pony Tail Palm

-The ponytail palm plant is very drought tolerant and does not like too frequent waterings.
-Never allow water to sit in the bottom of the saucer or pot.
-An interesting fact is that Nolina recurvata stores its water in its base.
+The ponytail palm plant is very drought tolerant and does not like too frequent watering.
+Never allow the plant to sit in excess water in the bottom of the saucer or pot.
+An interesting fact is that the succulent Nolina recurvata likes to store water in its base.

-Fight requirements for ponytails are pretty easy to remember if you think of where they are native to – the Mexico desert landscape.
+Lighting conditions for ponytail palms are pretty easy to remember if you think of where they are native to – the Mexico desert landscape.

 Pony Tail Insect Free

-Generally, you’ll find the ponytail an insect free plant, but on occasion does attract masses of mealybugs, attacks of spider mites and scale pests indoors.
+Generally, you’ll find the ponytail palm an insect-free plant, but on occasion, the ponytail does attract masses of mealybugs, attacks of spider mites, and scale bugs indoors.
 Beaucarnea recurvata – the “Ponytail Palm” is a plant to enjoy.

-Although pest don’t bother the ponytail much we do have one recommended natural product for controlling these pests.
+Although pests don’t bother the ponytail palm much, we do have one recommended natural product for controlling these pests.

 You provide plenty of bright light and water it less frequently than you think necessary, and this plant will add a unique beauty wherever you use it.